trsteel88/platformsh-docs/docs/src/domains/quick-start.md

 {{< /codetabs >}}

-As soon as you add the domain, Platform.sh no longer serves `main-def456-abc123.eu-2.platformsh.site`.
-Instead, `{default}` in `routes.yaml` is replaced with `<YOUR_DOMAIN>` anywhere it appears when generating routes to respond to.

-You can still access the original internal domain by running `platform environment:info edge_hostname -e <BRANCH_NAME>`.

 {{< note >}}
 If you are planning on using subdomains across multiple projects, [the setup differs slightly](./steps/subdomains.md).
 {{< /note >}}

-## 2. Configure your DNS provider

-To configure your domain name to point to your project:

-1. Log-in to your registrar's website to manage your domain.
-2. Set the Time-To-Live (TTL) on your domain to the lowest possible value.
-This minimizes transition time.

-{{< codetabs >}}

----
-title=Using the CLI
-file=none
-highlight=false
----

-3. Get the CNAME target by running the [CLI](../development/cli/_index.md) command `platform environment:info edge_hostname`.

-<--->

----
-title=In the console
-file=none
-highlight=false
----

-3. Get the CNAME target by accessing your production environment and adapting the auto-generated URL you use to access your website.
-It's in the form `<branch>-<hash>-<project_id>.<region>.platformsh.site` minus the protocol (`https://`).
-For e.g. if the url to access your domain is `https://main-def456-abc123.eu-2.platformsh.site`, the CNAME target is `main-def456-abc123.eu-2.platformsh.site`.

-{{< /codetabs >}}

-4. Add a CNAME record from the `www` subdomain (`www.<YOUR_DOMAIN>`) to the value of the CNAME target.
-If you have multiple domains you want to be served by the same application you need to add a CNAME record for each of them.
-If you are planning to host multiple subdomains on different projects, see the additional information about [Subdomains](/domains/steps/subdomains.md) *before* you add your domain to Platform.sh.
-5. Add a CNAME/ANAME/ALIAS from your apex domain (`<YOUR_DOMAIN>`) to the value of the CNAME target.
-Not all registrar allow these kind of records, see additional information about [Apex domains and CNAME records](/domains/steps/dns.md).
-6. Check that the domain and subdomain are working as expected.
-7. Set the TTL value back to its previous value.

-Note that depending on your registrar and the TTL you set on step 2, it can take anywhere from 15 minutes to 72 hours for the DNS change to fully propagate across the Internet.

-Example where `mysite.com` is `<YOUR_DOMAIN>`:

-- `www.mysite.com` is a CNAME to `main-def456-abc123.eu-2.platformsh.site`.
-- `mysite.com` is an ALIAS/CNAME/ANAME  to `main-def456-abc123.eu-2.platformsh.site`.

-Both `www.mysite.com` and `mysite.com` point to the same target.
-[Redirects](../define-routes/_index.md) happen in the app.

-## Result

-Here's what happens under the hood.
-Assume for a moment that all caches everywhere are empty.
-An incoming request for `mysite.com` results in the following:

-1. Your browser asks the DNS root servers for `mysite.com`'s DNS A record (the IP address of this host).
-   It responds with "it's an alias for `www.main-def456-abc123.eu-2.platformsh.site`" (the CNAME), which itself resolves to the A record with IP address `1.2.3.4` (or whatever the actual address is).
-   By default DNS requests by browsers are recursive, so there is no performance penalty for using CNAMEs.
-2. Your browser sends a request to `1.2.3.4` for domain `mysite.com`.
-3. Your router responds with an HTTP 301 redirect to `www.mysite.com` (because that's what `routes.yaml` specified).
-4. Your browser looks up `www.mysite.com` and, as above, gets an alias for `www.main-def456-abc123.eu-2.platformsh.site`, which is IP `1.2.3.4`.
-5. Your browser sends a request to `1.2.3.4` for domain `www.mysite.com`.
-   Your router passes the request through to your application which in turn responds with whatever it's supposed to do.

-On subsequent requests, your browser knows to connect to `1.2.3.4` for domain `www.mysite.com` and skips the rest.
-The entire process takes only a few milliseconds.

 ## What's next